 The Do’s and Don’ts of Adding Animation to Your Website

-And we have them for you right here.
-From the seminal book The Illusion of Life: Disney Animation by Ollie Johnston and Frank Thomas, here are 4 basic, time-tested principles of animation that’ll hold you in good stead throughout your journey with it.
+And we have them for you right here!
+From the seminal book The Illusion of Life: Disney Animation by Ollie Johnston and Frank Thomas, here are four basic, time-tested principles of animation that’ll hold you in good stead throughout your journey with it.
 As a supplement, yes, these legendary principles also apply to modern website design and web page animations as a whole.

 #1 Squash and Stretch

 Essential for portraying motion, this all-important animation principle shows the energy behind a movement.
-For example, to show a bouncing ball, you would draw it flat or squashed at the lower part of the bounce and then stretched as it bounces upward instead of using perfect circles throughout.
+For example, to show a bouncing ball, you would draw it flat or squash at the lower part of the bounce and then stretch it as it bounces upward instead of using perfect circles throughout.

-In the real world, someone that’s about to jump will crouch first, and a baseball pitcher who’s about to pitch will wind up first.
-This rise or build-up before reaching the crescendo, that is, the action itself, is termed anticipation.
+In the real world, someone that’s about to jump will crouch first.
+A baseball pitcher who’s about to pitch will wind up first.
+This rise or build-up before reaching the crescendo (the action itself) is what experts call anticipation.
 It lends realism to the action, apart from preparing the audience for it.
-Also, a longer build-up signifies a more weighty action.
+Also, as we all know, a longer build-up signifies a more weighty action.

-The presentation of an idea so that it is clear to the audience is known as staging.
-Given there’s only limited time, an animation should use every frame to convey the character’s attitude and reaction with the aim of driving the plot forward and also show as much of the character as possible.
+The presentation of an idea so that it is clear to the audience represents staging.
+Given there is only limited time, an animation should use every frame to convey the character’s attitude and reaction to drive the plot forward and show as much of the character as possible.
 For instance, if you want to suggest fatigue, you can use animation showing slumped shoulders.

 #4 Pose to Pose and Straight Ahead Action

-Most animations draw from both these principles that bring different types of energy to them.
-The pose-to-pose method uses a number of fully fleshed-out frames of animation.
-It offers the animator better control over an animation which works wonders for emotional and dramatic scenes.
-Meanwhile, in straight-ahead action, each frame is drawn out in sequence with the frequent blending of scenes.
+Most animations draw from both principles, bringing different types of energy to them.
+The pose-to-pose method uses many fully fleshed-out frames of animation.
+It offers the animator better control over an animation that works wonders for emotional and dramatic scenes.
+Meanwhile, each frame is drawn out in sequence with the frequent blending of scenes in straight-ahead action.
 This method is useful for scenes that portray fast action.

-Some of the key ways in which animations help are by:
+Some of the key ways in which animations help are:

-- Creating an atmosphere that is suitable for certain types of products, such as toys or kidswear.
+Creating an atmosphere suitable for different types of products, such as toys or kidswear.

 When you build a website, you can use animation very effectively to simplify the content you want to present to your visitors.
 Let’s say you want to explain how your SaaS-based product works.
-You could do this through a number of mediums:
+You could do this through some mediums:

-- A few bullet points of text, or
+A few bullet points of a text, or

 Studies have shown that the human brain processes visuals a whopping 60,000 faster than it does text.
 Is it any wonder then that the last option above is the best?

-While some website elements lend themselves particularly well to animation, others just don’t.
-Those that fall in the former group include elements that:
+While some website elements lend themselves particularly well to animation, others don’t.
+Those that fall in the first group include elements that:

-- Trigger specific actions, such as navigation buttons and CTAs,
+Trigger specific actions, such as navigation buttons or CTAs,

-- Fields where visitors have to key in information as animation would distract them from the task at hand.
+Fields where visitors have to key in information as animation would distract them from the task.

 It was about time to discuss the don’ts of website animations, too!
 As we said above, lengthy animations have the opposite effect.
 The typical internet audience has a very short attention span.
-It makes sense, then, to tell your story in as short a time as possible and not expect the audience to be prepared to consume lengthy animations.
+It makes sense, then, to tell your story in as short a time as possible and not expect the audience to be prepared to consume lengthy animations/videos/slideshows.

-As in life, so in animation: too much of anything is a bad thing!
+As in life, so in website animation: too much of anything is a bad thing!
 We will repeat this: moderation is key!
 It is of vital importance that you hold back from overdoing the animation bit.
 For one, you don’t want to distract your users with too much action.
 Too much animation will also make your site heavy and can slow it down.

 Whatever you choose – a few touches or an overall makeover by adding animation to your website – animation plays a major role in enhancing the user experience by increasing interactivity and user engagement.
-Don’t miss out on what animation has to offer your website, try out animation today!
+Don’t miss out on what animation has to offer your website; try out website animation today!